 In respect of the WTO, Marcus' practice focuses on dispute settlement cases and general advisory work.
 He represents sovereign governments and industry as complainants, respondents, and third parties before panels and the Appellate Body, and advises corporate and government clients on a wide array of regulatory and market access issues.
 He has advised on and litigated cases involving a wide range of issues, including trade remedy rules, tax, technical barriers to trade (TBT), sanitary and phytosanitary (SPS) measures, services, and intellectual property rights.
 In this work, he has acted for various industry sectors, including auto, chemicals, construction, consumer goods, food and beverage, industrial engineering, and steel.

 In respect of trade remedies, Marcus advises on all aspects of the application of these rules, including preparing and filing applications before national authorities, advising companies in ongoing national proceedings, and challenging or defending national trade remedy measures in WTO dispute settlement.
-Recent work includes successfully filing safeguard application in the EU on steel; defending a major Asian economy's anti-dumping measure in a WTO challenge brought by one its main trading partners; and representing a Central American country before the WTO Appellate Body in an appeal concerning regulation of consumer products.
+Recent work includes successfully maintaining a safeguard measure on steel in the EU; defending a major Asian economy's anti-dumping measure in a WTO challenge brought by one its main trading partners; and representing a Central American country before the WTO Appellate Body in an appeal concerning regulation of consumer products.

-In the area of trade policy, Marcus assists corporate clients and sovereign governments in the preparation for and negotiation of bilateral and multilateral trade agreements.
-Recent work includes preparing and analyzing proposals in the context of the WTO dispute settlement reform process, including the issues preventing Appellate Body nominations.
+In the area of trade policy, Marcus assists corporate clients and sovereign governments on various issues, such as trade and health, climate change, and negotiations of bilateral and multilateral trade agreements.
+Recent work includes preparing and analyzing proposals in the context of climate change and sustainable development, and the WTO dispute settlement reform process.

-Marcus is a contributor to Oxford Reports on International Trade Law and World Trade Review.
+Marcus is selected for the European Commission's pool of individuals eligible for appointment as arbitrator for disputes arising under the EU-UK Trade and Cooperation Agreement (TCA).
+He is a contributor to Oxford Reports on International Trade Law and World Trade Review.
+He is recognized by Legal500 as a "key lawyer" in the WTO practice of White & Case LLP in Switzerland.
 Before joining White & Case LLP, he practiced with other international law firms in Geneva and in Brussels.